llixandru/oci-upload-object-storage-python/README.md

-# Flask App with Gunicorn
+# Upload images to OCI Object storage with a Flask App with Gunicorn

 This is a Flask app that can be run using Gunicorn.
 It exposes three endpoints for uploading, downloading and deleting images from a bucket in OCI Object Storage.